Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 - *Tested iOS and Android mobile applications on real devices and validated production releases;*
 - *Performed functional, regression, integration, and release testing of core product functionality;*
 - *Worked with cloud instances, databases, REST APIs, Docker, Jenkins, and Linux environments;*
-- *Owned QA tasks independently and collaborated with multiple Scrum teams throughout the release cycle;*
+- *Contributed to the development and testing of new product versions, validated new functionality, and ensured release quality for end users;*

 [:(fas fa-cloud fa-lg):](https://www.oracle.com/cloud/)
 [:(fas fa-database fa-lg):](https://www.oracle.com/database/)